 Two Online Directories to Find a Vertigo Doctor in Your Area

-1. I suggest for you to look up the Provider Directory at the Vestibular Disorders Association, vestibular.org.
+You can use the Healthcare Provider Directory at the Vestibular Disorders Association, vestibular.org.
 You can search for a vertigo doctor by zip code, or by city and state.
 They list vestibular healthcare providers by specialty type as well.

 Although there is no formal process to check on the validity of the credentials or quality of care provided by those who sign up, I would recommend that directory as a resource to find a Vertigo Doctor in your area.

-2. You can search to find a provider on the map of Vestibular Physical Therapists who have signed up to be listed on the map.
+You can search to find a provider on the map of Vestibular Physical Therapists who have signed up to be listed on the map on NeuroPT.org.

 To access the APTA Vestibular Physical Therapy (PT) Provider map, click here.

 Similar to the Vestibular Disorders Association, there is no formal process to check out providers who register as providers on this APTA Vestibular PT map.
 There are very expensive annual dues to remain part of this professional association.

-I usually recommend for people with vertigo to plan on ultimately seeking out physical therapy, and here is why.
+I usually recommend that people with vertigo plan on ultimately seeking out physical therapy, and here is why.

 In California where I practice, the direct access law allows patients to seek physical therapy without seeing a physician for a referral.
 That is why many of my patients come straight to my practice once they get vertigo.